 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-When departing from Oxford, you have various train station options to start your journey from including Oxford, Oxford Parkway Station and Oxford, Magdalen Road.
-When arriving in London, you can end your journey in train stations like London Victoria, London Euston and London Kings Cross.
+When departing from Oxford, you have various train station options to start your trip from including Oxford, Oxford Parkway and Oxford.
+When arriving in London, you can end your route in train stations like London Victoria, London St Pancras International and London Paddington.

-Passengers board the train most frequently from Oxford, which is located around 0 mile (s) / 0 km away from the city center, and they get off the train at London Victoria, located 1 mile (s) / 1 km away from the city center.
+Passengers board the train most frequently from Oxford, which is located around 1.2 miles (1.9 km) away from the city centre, and they get off the train at London Victoria, located 1.8 miles (2.9 km) away from the city centre.

 Here are some other resources that might have the information you need